 On 25 June 1827, Merewether became a Sergeant-at-Law of White Hall Place, Westminster, the most senior type of lawyer from which judges were chosen, and practised on the western circuit with great success.
 He was appointed a Recorder of Reading by the mayor on 12 March 1830 and Recorder of Yarmouth on 3 April 1832, to record the proceedings of their courts and the customs of the borough.
-Such recordings were regarded as the highest evidence of fact.*1 On 24 May 1832 he became Solicitor General, and a K.C. in 1833, occupying this position from 1833 to 1845.
+Such recordings were regarded as the highest evidence of fact.*1 On 24 May 1832 he became Solicitor General, and a K.C. in 1833, occupying this position until 1845.
 On 12 June 1839, Merewether received a Doctor of Civil Law degree from the University of Oxford.

 Serjeant Merewether was elected Town Clerk of London on 23 June 1842, and became high bailiff of Southwark.
 ‘It is said by those among the Corporation who knew him that the office of Town Clerk had never been filled with such dignity as in his time.’*2 He had considerable business in Parliament and was appointed Attorney-General to Queen-dowager, Adelaide 1846-1850.
 In 1853, he became king’s counsel with patent of precedence – a published written order by the monarch of a higher social or professional position than his rank entitled him.
 He resigned the office of Town Clerk on 10 February 1859.